MinhasKamal/ProgrammerTransformation/README.md

 ```

 ### 04. [Programmer Kaioken x20](04.ProgrammerKaioken20.c)
-You have grown SMARTER, and halved the run time by checking divisibility with odd-numbers only.
+You have grown SMARTER and have halved the run time by checking divisibility with odd-numbers only.
 You also understand that looping till 'x/2' is enough.

 ``` ProgrammerKaioken20.c
 int prime_or_not(int x) {